ktorio/ktor-documentation/topics/creating_http_apis.md

 ## What's next {id="whats_next"}

 With this step, we've finalized our HTTP API application.
-From here on we can add other plugins such as Authentication, etc.
+From here on, we can add other plugins such as Authentication, etc.

 ### Feature requests {id="feature_requests"}